Kelly Ripa and Mark Consuelos Talking About Their Healthy Sex Life May Make You Blush

 When Ripa pointed out there was a time when her spouse was in Australia for seven months, Consuelos noted she "came right smack-dab in the middle for a month."

-Host Bruce Bozzi then asked the couple if they attribute their "healthy sex life" to anything in particular.
+Cohen then asked the couple if they attribute their "healthy sex life" to anything in particular.

 Consuelos then told Ripa, "You check off all the boxes for me."